srobo/team-emails/SR2025/2025-03-13-competition-details.md

 We'll be providing rules for behaviour in/around the competition venue when you arrive.
 If you have any questions or concerns beforehand, please let us know.

 If you have any issues on the day before you arrive, we'll be monitoring the `teams@` email address and our Discord server.
+If you have any issues before you get to the venue each day, you can contact us on `+44 7732 300377`.
 Within the venue however, please direct queries to Helpdesk instead -- they'll be able to provide more immediate help.

 ## Photos & Videos